9.5. Member Functions and Program Organization

 (a) (b)

 Member variable access.
-In contrast to the structure version of the add function (Figure 2), the class version seems to only have one argument, which appears inside the parentheses.
-However, the function must still add together two instances of the Time class.
+In contrast to the structure version of the add function (Figure 2), the class version seems to have only one argument, which appears inside the parentheses.
+However, the function still adds two Time class objects.
 The second, seemingly invisible, Time argument is the object to which the add function is bound.
-The selection operator (either the dot or the arrow) temporarily binds member functions to objects.
+The selection operator (the dot or the arrow) temporarily binds member functions to objects.

-1. Only one argument, y is explicitly passed to the add function in the argument list (i.e., inside the parentheses).
-But the other argument, x (highlighted in green), is passed to add, but only implicitly (that is, the syntax of an object-oriented function call implies that x is passed to add).
-It is easier to see in the call that two object arguments, x and y, are passed to the function than it is to see in the definition.
+1. Only one argument, y, is explicitly passed to the add function in the argument list (i.e., inside the parentheses).
+But the other argument, x (highlighted in green), is passed to add, but only implicitly (the object-oriented function call syntax implies passing x to the add function).
+It is easier to see both objects, x and y, in the function call than in the definition.

-2. When a member function is prototyped in the class (Figure 3(b)), the function is typically defined in a separate source code (i.e., a .cpp) file.
+2. Member functions prototyped in class (Figure 3(b)) are typically defined in a separate source code (i.e., a .cpp) file.
 In this case, the function definition must include syntax (highlighted in yellow), tying it to the class.
-Instances of the Time class have three member variables or fields (Figure 3(a)), and the add function is able to access all three member variables belonging to both arguments.
+Instances of the Time class have three member variables or fields (Figure 3(a)), and the add function can access all member variables belonging to both arguments.
 In the expression

 t2.hours * 3600 + t2.minutes * 60 + t2.seconds